The rabbit and the wolf when they decided to leave

 Before she could scream at him again, one light punch turned her into a limp sack and in the blessed silence he was able to elude the others.

 Entering a warren of dark little streets and alleys almost under the ramp for the Manhattan Bridge, he cut through a fence and found a dead end corner behind a dumpster.
-Hidden there was the scent he had tracked – an old ratty couch.
+Hidden there was the scent he had tracked – a ratty old couch.

 A tangle of smells hung in the air, none of them pleasant: unwashed bodies had mated on the couch, drugs had been injected, smoked, and consumed.
 The reek of waste of all kinds seemed rubbed into every surface.
 Dotted around here and there, almost glowing softly in his enhanced vision, pale used condoms looked like strange mushrooms.